OpenNTI/nti.docs.platform.enduser/guide/part2.rst

 .. image:: images/wordBankMatching.png

-Allows students to use a word bank to match with blank spaces in statements or phrases below.
+Allows learners to use a word bank to match with blank spaces in statements or phrases below.
 The word bank can be customized to allow a response to be used multiple times.

 .. note::  Best to use when answers can be left out of a statement and collected into a bank.
 It can also be used to match terms with definitions.